fiatconnect/specification/fiatconnect-api.md

 The `url` field contains a URL which the user can follow in order to complete thier transfer of fiat funds to the provider.

-#### 9.3.3.5. `BankAccountTransferUserAction`
+#### 9.3.3.5. `AccountNumberUserAction`

-`BankAccountTransferUserAction` is a User Action Details Schema for transfers in which require the user to send funds to a bank account to complete the transfer of fiat funds.
+`AccountNumberUserAction` is a User Action Details Schema for transfers in which require the user to send funds to an account identified by some number to complete the transfer of fiat funds.

 ```
 {
-	userActionType: `TransferInUserActionDetailsEnum.BankAccountTransferUserAction`,
+	userActionType: `TransferInUserActionDetailsEnum.AccountNumberUserAction`,
-	bankName: `string`,
+	institutionName: `string`,
 	accountName: `string`,
 	accountNumber: `string`,
 	transactionReference: `string`,
 }
 ```

-The `bankName`, `accountName`, and `accountNumber` fields describe a provider-controlled bank account that the user should send funds to.
-The `transactionReference` field is a string that the user should include in the transaction details when sending funds to the provider's bank account, for identification purposes.
+The `institutionName`, `accountName`, and `accountNumber` fields describe a provider-controlled account that the user should send funds to.
+The `transactionReference` field is a string that the user MUST include in the transaction details when sending funds to the provider's account, for identification purposes.

 # 10. References